-This statement is for Ofcom’s Licensing Portal, it applies to all web pages starting with licensing.ofcom.org.uk.
+This statement applies to web pages starting with licensing-portal.ofcom.org.uk.

 This website is run by Ofcom.
 We want as many people as possible to be able to use this website.
 For example, that means you should be able to: